gaetanserre/AES_256-Python/README.md

 Run `pip3 install -r requirements.txt`

 # Usage
+AES_256-Python uses a file-shredder written in C++; You have to compile it by running `make` in the root directory of this repository.

 Run `python3 AES.py -f [path of the file or folder] -e|d [e for encrypt | d for decrypt]`

 and follow instructions on the terminal.